mtconnect/mtcup/guides/world-of-printers-2.md

 The process of configuring and running the Agent is described in depth [here](https://github.com/mtconnect/cppagent#usage).
+The current representation is XML and JSON served over HTTP.
 There are several ways to access the information from the reference Agent:

 1. Probe Endpoint - The information model itself.
 	`HTTP GET /probe`